lukeantonfirth/magic-brief-todo/README.md

-# 🚀 Next.js To-Do App
+# Really Nice TODO App!

-Welcome to the Next.js To-Do App!
-This is a modern, full-stack application built with the latest and greatest: Next.js, Tailwind CSS, Prisma, and tRPC.
-Manage your tasks efficiently and in style!
+Welcome to my really nice todo app, a simple and efficient task manager.
+Built with React, TypeScript, Tailwind CSS, Prisma, tRPC, and SQLite, this app helps you stay organized and manage your tasks with ease.

 ## 🛠️ Tech Stack

-- **Next.js** - The React Framework for Production
+- **React & TypeScript**: Enjoy a scalable and maintainable codebase with the combination of React’s component-based architecture and TypeScript’s static typing.
-- **Tailwind CSS** - A utility-first CSS framework
+- **Tailwind CSS**: Style your tasks with ease using utility-first CSS classes.
-- **Prisma** - Next-generation ORM for Node.js & TypeScript
+- **Prisma & SQLite**: Experience seamless data management with Prisma’s ORM capabilities and SQLite’s lightweight database.
-- **tRPC** - End-to-end typesafe APIs
+- **tRPC**: Benefit from type-safe API calls with minimal boilerplate.

 ## 🌟 Features